patrykwozinski/waw_trams/guides/architecture.md

 ### `intersections`

-~1,250 tram-road crossings from OpenStreetMap with PostGIS geometry.
+~1,250 tram-road crossings from OpenStreetMap with PostGIS geometry and street names (e.g., "Puławska / Goworka").
+Used for both spatial proximity checks and display names on the dashboard.

 ### Aggregation Tables